 Before the EIS process was initiated, UDOT, UTA, and other agencies and planning organizations conducted studies on traffic, parking, transit use, and avalanche impacts in Little Cottonwood Canyon and on S.R.
 210. Numerous studies were conducted as part of a process known as the Mountain Accord.
-The Mountain Accord brought together disparate interests in a collaborative manner to create a sustainable plan for preserving the central Wasatch Mountains (which include Little Cottonwood Canyon) including short- and long-term transportation recommendations that would provide sustainable and year-round access for everyone.
+The Mountain Accord brought together disparate interests in a collaborative manner to create a sustainable plan for preserving the central Wasatch Mountains (which include Little Cottonwood Canyon) including short- and long-term transportation recommendations that would provide sustainable and year-round access for everyone while seeking to conserve the natural ecosystem for future generations.

 Although detailed alternatives were not developed under the Mountain Accord, the general recommendations included increasing transit service in winter and summer, formalizing parking to designated areas, making avalanche safety improvements, improving bicycle and pedestrian facilities, making operational traffic improvements, and considering tolling.
+The Mountain Accord process resulted in an Accord, which was a commitment of more than 20 organizations to proceed with a suite of actions.
+The Accord included an action that future transportation solutions should increase transit use, walking, and bicycling and decrease the use of single-occupant vehicles (Mountain Accord, 2015b).
 At the time, aside from a project in the Wasatch Front Regional Council's (WFRC) 2015 to 2040 Wasatch Front Regional Transportation Plan (RTP; WFRC 2015) to add a snow shed over Little Cottonwood Canyon Road, none of the Mountain Accord recommendations were included in state or regional transportation plans.

 UDOT considered the Mountain Accord recommendations as it developed a preliminary purpose of and need for the Little Cottonwood Canyon Project.
 UDOT also considered WFRC's 2019 to 2050 RTP, which showed a need to improve portions of S.R.
 210/Wasatch Boulevard from Bengal Boulevard to S.R.
 209 (see Section 1.3, Regional Transportation Planning).
-The Cottonwood Heights General Plan (City of Cottonwood Heights 2005) and the Wasatch Boulevard Master Plan (City of Cottonwood Heights 2019) also note the need to increase capacity and improve the Wasatch Boulevard portion of S.R.
+The Cottonwood Heights General Plan (City of Cottonwood

+Heights 2005) and the Wasatch Boulevard Master Plan (City of Cottonwood Heights 2019) also note the need to increase capacity and improve the Wasatch Boulevard portion of S.R.
 210.